smok-serwis/cassandra/README.md

 This way you will have two users created - `monitorRole` with read-only permissions, and `controlRole` with read-write JMX permissions, both having the password that you set.

+IF you want JMX to bind to a specific interface, define `JMX_ADDRESS`.

 ## Optionals

 Following env's would be nice to have, but are not required: